Best WordPress SEO Plugins Compared (2026)

 Price: USD 49.60 /year

-Try AIOSEOSEOPress: The Lightweight Underdog
+Try AIOSEOSEOPress: The Lightweight Budget Pick

 Why SEOPress Deserves Your Attention

 I installed SEOPress on a client’s site that was struggling with Core Web Vitals.
 They were on shared hosting, running Yoast Premium, and their LCP was 4.2 seconds.
-After switching to SEOPress (and changing nothing else), LCP dropped to 3.1 seconds.
+After switching to SEOPress and changing nothing else, LCP dropped to 3.1 seconds.
 That’s a 1.1-second improvement just from swapping SEO plugins.
 The lighter database footprint makes a real difference on resource-constrained hosting.

 Feature Set: Enough for Most, Not Enough for Some